 6. Fronto-temporal dementia

-7. Progressive supranuclear palsy
+7. Progressive supranuclear

 8. Corticobasal degenerative